Update: June 21, 2016: Why we’ve moved from TeleRead.com

 Juli Monroe, Dan’s successor in 2013, is an e-book reader going back to the era of the Handspring Visor Deluxe.
 A University of Kansas journalism alum, she is a business coach and expert in social networking and owns the well-named 1to1Discovery.
 She has written The Enthusiastic Networker and a Warlock series among other works—here’s her Amazon page with links to all her books.
 In 2015, with old and valued consulting clients tugging at her to devote more time to them, Juli left TeleRead.
 We’ll miss her.
 She offered valuable business advice for the (re)purchase of TeleRead from NAPCO, which sold the site back to David in 2015.

 Taking over from Juli, in August 2015, was Chris Meadows, aka RoboTechMaster.
 He is another long-time e-booker, hosts the TeleRead podcasts and was a guest on the Kindle Chronicles podcast.
 Check out his interview with one of his favorite novelists, Diane Duane.
 A science fiction reader, Chris also is a games enthusiast.
 He is the author of The Geek’s Guide to Indianapolis.
 A graduate of Southwest Missouri State University (now Missouri State), Chris holds Bachelor’s degrees in Mass Media and Computer Information Systems.
 Chris has worked in technical support jobs.
 As a tech writer, too, he has learned the challenges of explaining technology to newcomers.
 Chris started writing for TeleRead back in 2006; except for a brief stint at The Digital Reader blog, he has been with us ever since.
 We’re endlessly lucky he has stuck around.
+Due to the time requirements of Chris’s current full-time, he is now editor emeritus rather than editor, but within the limits of his schedule, he will contribute as a senior writer.

 —David H. Rothman, TeleRead founder